 It’s not just our disconnection with nature (right across the age demographic) that is increasing, it’s our disconnection with one another.
 What is war after all?
-War and increasingly, terror, are extreme extensions of this same phenomenon – we often fear what we feel separate from and don’t understand and as we know, ignorance and fear can take humanity to the most darkest of places.
+War and increasingly, terror, are extreme extensions of this same phenomenon: we often fear what we feel separate from and don’t understand and, as we know very well, ignorance and fear can take humanity to the most darkest of places.

-The great positive in all of this is that it’s a trend that can be reversed as, of course, everything that mankind creates begins within the Self (including our thoughts, beliefs, attitudes and opinions) whether they are deeds of terror, or deeds of profound love and compassion.
-Our accelerating societal disconnection with the outer world is therefore a reflection of the disconnection inherent within us – an inner dissonance that creates many of the dis-eases that are now so commonplace in our societies, such as stress, anxiety and depression to name but a few.
+The great positive in all of this is that it’s a trend that can be reversed as everything that mankind creates begins within the Self (including our thoughts, beliefs, attitudes and opinions) whether they are deeds of terror or deeds of profound love and compassion.
+Our accelerating societal disconnection with the outer world is a reflection of the disconnection inherent within us – an inner dissonance that creates many of the dis-eases that are now so commonplace in our societies, such as stress, anxiety and depression to name but a few.

 There is a real need for us to recognise that human ignorance and judgement are at the root of our separation